-For one, it really doesn’t address the reasons why I’d rather slice my hand off with a rusty spoon than go into hospital.
+For one, it really doesn’t address the reasons why I would not be willing to go into hospital.
 You want to make sure people won’t seek treatment again?
 Give them a couple bad ER/inpatient experiences, and that should be enough to do it.
 These recommendations also don’t change the fact that I have a mental illness that causes suicidal thinking, and there is no available treatment that fully controls my illness.

 So now that I’ve got that little rant out of the way, this is what’s on my top 3 wish list for suicide prevention: